abitbold/Portfolio-Project/README.md

   * `urllib`

-In your Anaconda prompt, to install `package`, type:
+In your command prompt, to install `package`, type:

 >`pip install package`